daH005/wcl/README.md

 ```

 ## Installation
-To install on your system you just have to run `py _setup.py`.
+To install on your system you just have to run `py _setup.py` with administrator rights.